 You need to find out if the investment trust borrows money to buy shares.
-If so, returns might be better but your losses greater.
+If so, returns might be better but your loses greater.
 With a split capital investment trust, the risk and return will depend on the type of shares you buy.

-As of April 2016, all individuals are eligible for a £5,000 tax-free Dividend Allowance (this tax free allowance will fall to £2,000 in April 2018).
+All individuals are eligible for a £2,000 taxfree Dividend Allowance (2018/19).
 Dividends received by pension funds or received on shares within an Individual Savings Account (ISA) will remain tax-efficient and won't impact your dividend allowance.